-1. Possession of any tobacco products, electronic cigarettes, or other nicotine-delivery products on district property, district transportation or at any district activity.
-Nicotine patches or other medications used in a tobacco cessation program may only be possessed in accordance with district policy JHCD.
+1. Possession of any tobacco products, electronic cigarettes (vaping products) other nicotine-delivery products or imitation tobacco products, as defined in policy AH, on district property, on district transportation or at any district activity.
+Nicotine patches or other medications used in a tobacco cessation program may be possessed only in accordance with district policy JHCD.

+b. o.
 First Offense: Confiscation of prohibited product.
-Principal/Student conference, detention, or in- school suspension.
+Principal/Student conference, detention, or inschool suspension.
 Subsequent Offense: Confiscation of prohibited product.
 Detention, in-school suspension, or $1-9$ days out-of-school suspension.

-2. Use of any tobacco products, electronic cigarettes, or other nicotine-delivery products on district property, district transportation or at any district activity.
-Nicotine patches or other medications used in a tobacco cessation program may only be used in accordance with district policy JHCD.
+2. Use of any tobacco products, electronic cigarettes (vaping products), imitation tobacco products or other nicotine-delivery products, as defined in policy AH, on district property, on district transportation or at any district activity.
+Nicotine patches or other medications used in a tobacco cessation program may be used only in accordance with district policy JHCD.

 First Offense: Confiscation of prohibited product.
-Principal/Student conference, detention, in- school suspension, or $1-3$ days out-of school suspension.
+Principal/Student conference, detention, inschool suspension, or $1-3$ days out-of school suspension.
 Subsequent Offense: Confiscation of prohibited product.
 In-school suspension or $1-9$ days out-of-school suspension.